Updated: 24 April 2020

 - Think about who you need to tell about your medication, so you can keep yourself and anyone at home safe.

 Please have a chat with us if you have any worries at all.
 We’re here to help you stay safe.
-Click here to get advice from our online team.
+Speak to a member of our online team.

 It’s really important that you store your medication safely.
 It could cause serious harm or even be fatal if someone else takes it, especially children.
 If you don’t have a lockable storage box, please speak to anyone at your service and we can give you one.